typst/svg2pdf/tests/README.md

 that cover certain other edge cases and some integration tests.
 You can find them in `svg/custom`.
 In the `ref` folder, you can find the corresponding reference images.

-There are three binary targets in this crate: `test`, `generate` and `typst`.
+There are three binary targets in this crate: `tests`, `generate` and `typst`.

-# Test
+# Tests

-The `test` target allows you to run the whole test suite to check whether the current implementation of `svg2pdf` produces the same output as the ones before.
-You should run it using the following command: `cargo run --release`, or alternatively `cargo run --release --bin test` (Make sure to run it in release mode, otherwise it will be very slow!)
+The `tests` target allows you to run the whole test suite to check whether the current implementation of `svg2pdf` produces the same output as the ones before.
+You should run it using the following command: `cargo test --release` (Make sure to run it in release mode, otherwise it will be very slow!)

 Once you run this command, it will go through each test case and print out the ones that were skipped and the ones that were failed.
-If you want to see every file that has been tested, you can pass the verbose flag to the command: `cargo run --release -- --verbose`.
+If you want to see every file that has been tested, you can pass the verbose flag to the command: `cargo test --release -- --verbose`.

 - A test case will be skipped if there exists an SVG file that doesn't have a corresponding reference image.
 Currently, this is the case for a few tests that either don't work correctly